jimdevops19/Blackjack/readme.md

-#JimShapedCoding's Blackjack Game
+<h1>JimShapedCoding's Blackjack Game</h1>

-##This is a blackjack game made with Python's module named TKinter.
+<h2>This is a blackjack game made with Python's module named TKinter</h2>

-##After reading this you will know the two ways to launch the game on your own computer
+<h2>After reading this you will know the two ways to launch the game on your own computer</h2>

 ### 1)